The most award winning

 An audit tool verifies performance

 How do you prove the value created by the employee health service?
 Perhaps you can show a reduction in injury rates or workers comp claims.
+Or you report the number of TB screens performed and immunizations delivered.
 Or you demonstrate broader impact from a wellness initiative.

 One systematic way to demonstrate your results is through an internal audit.
 You can check your services against compliance and performance goals and compare your policies with your actions.